Teaching and Learning Resource Center

 Collaborative learning

-• Small-group breakouts.
 For virtual class meetings, consider how you can leverage breakout rooms to facilitate effective small-group discussion and interaction in CarmenZoom.
-Students can even use Zoom whiteboard in their breakout rooms.
+Students can even use Zoom whiteboard when in breakout rooms.
 Learn more by viewing this recording of Exploring CarmenZoom: Student-Student Interaction, or register for an upcoming session.

-• Group activities and assignments.
-Microsoft 365 enables students to easily and efficiently collaborate on any Word documents, Excel sheets, and PowerPoint slides they are creating together, and they can organize shared files for group assignments in OneDrive.
+Microsoft 365 enables students to easily and efficiently collaborate on any Word documents, Excel sheets, or PowerPoint slides they are creating together, and they can organize shared files for group assignments in OneDrive.
 Students can also work together to create and edit videos, images, websites, and more using Adobe Creative Cloud.

-• Showcasing work.
-If you're looking for a tool through which students can share their work and ideas with one another, look no further than U.OSU, the university's easy-to-use website platform.
+If you're looking for a tool through which students can share their work and ideas, look no further than U.OSU, the university's easy-to-use website platform.
 Give your students access to edit a course website so they can write blogs, share assignments, and post videos or other digital work they author.
-All Ohio State staff, faculty, and students can use U.OSU, so your students can also create or co-create their own websites for assignments and group projects.
+If you're interested in having your students add work to a new or existing ePortfolio, PebblePad and U.OSU are both supported options.

 UX Tip